m2osw/snapcpp/csspp/README.md

 The INSTALL in the root directory tells you how to generate the distribution directory (or dev/INSTALL in the csspp project itself.)

+We will be looking at making this simpler with time... for now, the environment is a bit convoluted.

 # Contact

 If you have any problems, questions, suggestions, feel free to post